What is OxyContin?

 Inpatient OxyContin Addiction Treatment In A Rehab Setting

 Our opioid addiction treatment process is designed to be a safe and comfortable, effective step on your road to full recovery from addiction.
 By helping you eliminate your physical dependence on the prescription painkiller, we know that we are setting you on the road to successful rehabilitation and recovery, which will lead you in the direction of a drug-free life.
-We give our clients the tools needed in order to live a drug-free post treatment, so integration back into society is successful.
+We give our guests the tools needed in order to live a drug-free post treatment, so integration back into society is successful.

 Levels of Care for OxyContin Addiction at The Best Treatment

 At The Best Treatment Center, our OxyContin Program works with a variety of therapy between one-on-one sessions with a primary addiction therapist, and peer group sessions supervised by an addiction specialist.
-A client in our Oxycontin addiction treatment program attend therapy sessions 9 hours or less weekly and are in the process of completely reintegrating with normal society.
-By the time we step down a client of ours into our Outpatient Program, they will already maintain a job, and have been integrated into a local recovery community meeting other people outside of just within the treatment program who are also choosing to live life clean and sober.
+A guest in our Oxycontin addiction treatment program attend therapy sessions 9 hours or less weekly and are in the process of completely reintegrating with normal society.
+By the time we step down a guest of ours into our Outpatient Program, they will already maintain a job, and have been integrated into a local recovery community meeting other people outside of just within the treatment program who are also choosing to live life clean and sober.

 Therapies Used in OxyContin Addiction Treatment at The Best Treatment Center

-At The Best Treatment all of our highly trained therapists use evidence-based treatment practices with all of our clients suffering from alcohol or drug addiction.
+At The Best Treatment all of our highly trained therapists use evidence-based treatment practices with all of our guests suffering from alcohol or drug addiction.
 Common medications used at The Best Treatment are EMDR Trauma, Mindfulness Cognitive, Cognitive Behavioral, Creative Arts Groups, and many more.
 If you look under our Therapies section, you can read more about the specifics of each therapy.

 The PHP and IOP levels of care provided by The Best Treatment is important because in order to prevent relapse it is suggested a 60-90 day rehabilitation process is completed.
 We offer an individualized treatment program because it is essential to begin treating the root causes of drug use and addiction and everyone’s care is different.